 Choosing your formation to play will depend on the following key points.
-Getting the best out of your players is the intention when picking your system.
+When picking your system, getting the best out of your players is the intention.

 Players often have a favorite player to play with – a trust factor may be because of a knowledge of what they can do and where they’ll be.

-If your best player is a midfielder that can play a ball 60 yards into the corner, have a winger that’s willing to run into space.
+If your best player is a midfielder who can play a ball 60 yards into the corner, have a winger willing to run into space.

-An opponent will look for weaknesses in your team and any good coach will make changes in the game to utilize your weak point.
+An opponent will look for weaknesses in your team, and any good coach will change the game to utilize your weak point.

 You might have a central defender who is good at heading the ball but is slow.
 Players who play next to each other ideally complement one another with their attributes.

 Having pace is always a good trait for a team.
 Whether it’s the full-back in recovery or a winger taking on a player, it can be influential.

 A player with pace is best placed in a position that’ll be dangerous.
 Have them in a position where they’ll more often face a 1-on-1 situation.

 Tiki Taka is widely known for its combination play.
-That’s short, quick passing with one or two touches, played a speed that is hard to close down and intercept.
+That’s short, quick passing with one or two touches, played at a speed that is hard to close down and intercept.

 So a full-back will be linking with a central midfielder.
 Forming combinations can be highly effective.
 You ideally need to play in triangles.

 It’s important when picking players to play there that they’ve got the right attributes.
 They need a good ‘engine’ to get up and down.

-The striker will often be playing against two defenders, so they either need to have the pace to get behind or they need to be able to hold up the ball.
+The striker will often be playing against two defenders, so they either need to have the pace to get behind or be able to hold up the ball.

 9 v 9 Soccer Formations